-- The old line Parkway Tunnel and Cutting is listed Grade

-II.
-The attached wall and gate piers to the Edinburgh

-Castle are also listed Grade II.

-- The pair of stone piers with lamp standards at each end of Mornington Street railway bridge are listed Grade II.

-- 3. St James's Gardens has 3 listed features; a drinking fountain, monument and obelisk.
+- The old line Parkway Tunnel and Cutting is listed Grade II.
+The attached wall and gate piers to the Edinburgh Castle are also listed Grade II. - 2.
+The pair of stone piers with lamp standards at each end of Mornington Street railway bridge are listed Grade II. - 3.
+St James's Gardens has 3 listed features; a drinking - fountain, monument and obelisk.

-4. The railings to Euston Square, the two lodges and the

-- 4. The railings to Euston Square, the two lodges and the war memorial are listed, as is the statue of Robert Stephenson at the station entrance.
+4. The railings to Euston Square, the two lodges and the war memorial are listed, as is the statue of Robert Stephenson at the station entrance.

 - Strategic view landmark viewing corridor

 - Strategic view lateral assessment area

 - Strategic view background assessment area

 - Conservation area

-- London square
+- London square Listed building

-- Listed buildingEuston Area Plan boundary
+- Euston Area Plan boundary